barrachri/christianbarra.com/content/posts/about-onboarding-new-tech-hires.md

 - First impression matters, this is why onboarding is fundamental.

-- Giving your new employees an amazing experience is generally better than providing an average or bad experience, so why wondering at all?
+- Giving your new employees an amazing experience is generally better than providing an average or bad experience, so why wonder at all?

 __And above all it will show that they are important__.